koji0701/todoist-mcp-server/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-(Note: Add a `LICENSE` file if one does not exist, e.g., with MIT License text).